ArtSabintsev/cocoaheads-ukraine-2017/Presentation.md

 # [fit] :beer: / :statue_of_liberty:

 ^ Ask people if they've ever contributed OSS?
 Monthly?
-Weekly?.
+Weekly?
 First part of the talk geared towards junior devs and those who are too scared to contribute to OSS.

 ---